EXPLAINER: A mediating role for Erdogan in Ukraine crisis?

 Associated Press

-ANKARA, Turkey (AP) — Turkey’s President Recep Tayyip Erdogan arrived in Kyiv on Thursday for talks with Ukraine’s President Volodymyr Zelenskyy as his country walks a tightrope trying to balance its relations with both Russia and Ukraine.
+ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan has again offered to mediate between Russia and Ukraine after talks with Ukraine’s President Volodymyr Zelenskyy in Kyiv on Thursday, as Turkey walks a tightrope balancing its relations with both countries.

-A key NATO member in the strategically important Black Sea region, Turkey has been urging a diplomatic solution to the crisis and has repeatedly offered to mediate between the two.
+A key NATO member in the strategically important Black Sea region, Turkey has been urging a diplomatic solution to the crisis.

 Here’s a look at Turkey’s ties to Ukraine and Russia, and Erdogan’s possible role as a mediator: